-The authors understand that there are important differences between clinical psychology and neuropsychology, and wants to create a way to see neuropsychologists be able to be reappointed as QME's as had been standard practice since 1993.
+The authors understand that there are important differences between clinical psychology and neuropsychology, and wants to create a way for neuropsychologists to be able to be appointed as QME's as had been standard practice since 1993.

 1) Previous Legislation.